The art galleries of Old Quebec

 April 29, 2026Carrera Café

-Sculptures, paintings, engravings and glass art: Old Quebec City is home to a vibrant art scene that can be rediscovered on every street corner.
+Sculptures, canvases, engravings, and glass art: Old Quebec houses a vibrant artistic scene rediscovered at every street corner.
 A circuit for art lovers, between heritage and contemporary creation.

 One Neighborhood, One Vocation

-From Petit-Champlain to Grande Allée, galleries unfold as so many private circuits through Quebecois history and creation.
+From Petit-Champlain to Grande Allée, galleries unfold like private circuits through Quebec history and creation.

-Old Quebec City is one of the few neighborhoods in North America where you can stroll from gallery to gallery on foot, between two coffees and several views of the St. Lawrence.
-The concentration of workshops, permanent galleries, and pop-up spaces makes it fertile ground for collectors and curious visitors alike.
+Old Quebec is one of the few neighborhoods in North America where you can stroll from gallery to gallery on foot, between two coffees and some views of the Saint Lawrence.
+The concentration of studios, permanent galleries, and pop-up spaces makes it fertile ground for collectors and the curious alike.

-Each season brings its share of exhibitions, openings, and encounters with artists in residence.
+Each season brings its share of exhibitions, openings, and meetings with artists in residence.
 Art here is not confined to institutions: it spills over into squares, courtyards, and covered passages.

 Key Galleries